 My Ladies – Julia Beam Part 1

-When I first started researching my family history, I soon realized that up until recently women and children were really at the mercy of the survival and success of the men in their lives.
-It has made me appreciate my ability to earn a living.
+When I first started researching my family history, I soon realized that until recently, women and children were at the mercy of the survival and success of the men in their lives.
+This realization has made me appreciate my ability to earn a living.
 I find it difficult not to empathize with the struggles of the people I study.
-Sometimes I continue as a personal project; in hopes to find a happy ending I guess.
-Most of the subjects are women, and I refer to them as “my ladies.”
+Sometimes, I continue as a personal project, hoping to find a happy ending.
+Most subjects are women, and I call them “my ladies.”

-Julia Beam was not one of my ancestors, and she had no connection to my family.
-I “met” her when I was researching the sleepy town of Glen Gardner, New Jersey in connection with Hunterdon County’s 300th anniversary.
-She was hard to miss, her story jumped off the old newspapers and created quite a stir at the time.
-I had to finish my work on what was then the Glen Gardner Inn (originally Evesland’s Tavern, currently named Humphrey’s Tavern), so she did get put aside for a bit.
-Part of her tale had events which occurred at the Inn, so she kept popping in and out of that project.
-Several years have since gone, by and I have finally found the “rest of her story.”
+Julia Beam was not one of my ancestors and had no connection to my family.
+I “met” her while researching the sleepy town of Glen Gardner, New Jersey, in connection with Hunterdon County’s 300th anniversary.
+She was hard to miss; her story jumped off the old newspapers, creating a stir.
+I had to finish my work on what was then the Glen Gardner Inn (originally Eveland’s Tavern), so she did get put aside for a bit.
+Part of her tale had events at the Inn, so she kept popping in and out of that project.
+Several years have passed, and I have finally found the “rest of her story.”

 [i]

 After the attack, Julia fainted and woke right after dawn.
-She had no clothing, and was tar-covered.
-Julia attempted to seek help from her husband who was at his parents house, but he turned her away.
+She had no clothing and was tar-covered.
+Julia attempted to seek help from her husband at his parent’s house, but he turned her away.
 She then headed to her parents’ home 6 miles away in Califon.
-Along the way, a farmer’s wife provided her with a dress to cover herself.
+Along the way, a farmer’s wife gave her a dress to cover herself.

 What struck me was the tarring and feathering; wasn’t that something that had died out well before 1891?
 It also appeared as if the town residents seemed proud that they had done this to a nineteen-year-old woman.
-John Banghart who led the attacking party had announced his intentions to a group of people including two of the town’s “leaders” Dr. Hunt, and Miller Crawley who both offered to supply the tar.
+John Banghart, who led the attacking party, had announced his intentions to a group of people, including two of the town’s “leaders,” Dr. Hunt and Miller Crawley, who offered to supply the tar.

 They claimed to have the moral support of the entire neighborhood, and the local Justice of the Peace took no action in the premises.